meschedl/PPP-Lab-Resources/Protocols_and_Lab_Resources/DNA_and_RNA_Extraction_Protocols/Oyster_Larvae_Zymo_Duet_DNA_RNA.md

-## Zymo Duet Kit DNA/RNA Extraction Protocol : old protocol from 2018, incubation this long at 56 degrees no longer recommended with this kit
+# Zymo Duet Kit DNA/RNA Extraction Protocol : old protocol from 2018, incubation this long at 56 degrees no longer recommended with this kit

-### Part 1: Digestion

-**This step differs depending on the nature of how your samples were preserved/taken**

-# Oyster Larvae
+### Oyster Larvae Digestion

 * Prepare 50mL conical tubes for each one of your samples (max 8 at a time suggested)
 * Add 1000μl DNA/RNA shield to each tube